tinaw/pyFDMNES/README.md

 # Installation
-change dir to the downloaded repository (where the setup.py is found)
+change dir to the downloaded repository (where the setup.py is found) and modify the `setup.cfg`

 ## using pip (recommended)
     pip install . [--user]